Skip to main content

 The bottom line

 The QBI deduction creates a real incentive to minimize your S-corp salary.
-The IRS knows this and has allocated billions of dollars in enforcement resources to monitor it.
+The IRS knows this, and underpaid S-corp owner-employees are a long-standing enforcement priority (see why the IRS challenges S-corp salaries).
 The answer isn't to ignore the QBI benefit.
 It's to do the analysis in the right order: establish a defensible salary range based on market data first, then optimize within that range for tax efficiency.

 You can run a reasonable compensation report in about 15 minutes.
 The report gives you and your CPA a documented starting point for the salary conversation, grounded in the same BLS data the IRS uses.
 From there, your CPA can model the QBI implications and help you land on the right number.